Table of Contents

 Other important terms are:

-- Temperament: a biologically determined reaction mode relating to the level of activity.
+- Temperament: refers to aspects of an individual’s behavior that are often regarded as biologically based rather than learned.
+It can also be defined as a biologically determined reaction mode relating to the level of activity.

 - State-Trait: persistent condition vs. momentary condition.